JimLynchCodes/SD-whitepaper/README.md

 - Method 4 [Desktop only]) Hold SHIFT and drag a stop vertically

-    Holding shift allows you to tells the platform that you want to _shift_ the entire ladder, and not move an individual stop.
+    Holding shift allows you to tell the platform that you want to _shift_ the entire ladder, and not move an individual stop.

 <br/>